pmq20/node-packer/node/doc/api/stream.md

 The amount of data potentially buffered depends on the `highWaterMark` option passed into the streams constructor.
-For normal streams, the `highWaterMark` option specifies a total number of bytes.
+For normal streams, the `highWaterMark` option specifies a [total number of bytes][hwm-gotcha].
 For streams operating in object mode, the `highWaterMark` specifies a total number of objects.

 Data is buffered in Readable streams when the implementation calls [`stream.push(chunk)`][stream-push].
 If the consumer of the Stream does not